CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 The **Plot** pull-down menu ([Figure 11‑18](#Figure11-18)) contains the following options: Time Series of Probed Cell(s), Time Series Bar of Probed Cell(s), Time Series of Min.
 Cell(s), Time Series of Max.
 Cell(s), Animate Plot, and Add Overlay.
 NOTE: The Time Series of Probed Cells and the Time Series Bar of Probed Cells selections are grayed out until you select a grid cell or multiple grid cells using the Controls&gt;Probe menu selection.

 <a id=Figure11-18></a>
 Figure 11‑18.
-Plot Menu Options
+Plot Menu Options<br>
 <img src="media/image065.png"/>